2021 Chairwoman’s Challenge launches today

-The Chairwoman’s Challenge Trophy is awarded annually to the BWPA member and pilot who has used her aircraft in the most imaginative and interesting way, and who has exhibited the highest standards of navigation and airmanship.
-The theme for this year’s challenge is Blue Sapphire.
+The Chairwoman’s Challenge Trophy is awarded annually to the BWPA member and pilot who has used their aircraft in the most imaginative and interesting way, and who has exhibited the highest standards of navigation and airmanship.
+The theme for this year’s challenge is Castles in the Air.
+The interpretation is as open as your imagination and the boundless sky allows.

 To take part, you must plan and fly a route, and submit a written account of your flight – a Challenge Logbook (see Rule 9 below).